RandomFractals/vscode-vega-viewer/README.md

 1. Run `Vega: Create Vega 📈` command from `View -> Command Pallette...` menu to create and save new Vega or Vega-Lite document with the corresponding Vega JSON schema reference

-2. Run `Vega: Preview Vega 📈` on open `.vega`, `.vg.json` or `.vl.json` Vega spec document to Preview it
+2. Run `Vega: Preview Vega` on open `.vega`, `.vg.json` or `.vl.json` Vega spec document to Preview it

+3. Run `Vega: Data Preview` command to view referenced CSV and JSON data in Grid View.

-3. Save updated Vega spec JSON document to Preview updated Vega viz
+4. Save updated Vega spec JSON document to Preview updated Vega viz

-OR
+## Built-in Vega and Vega-Lite Examples

-Run `Vega: Examples 📈` command to view the list of built-in Vega specification examples
+1. Run `Vega: Examples 📈` command to view the list of built-in Vega specification examples

-OR

-Run `Vega: Lite Examples 📈` command to view all the Vega Lite 🗺️'s & 📈's created by the Vega dev community 🤗 ...
+2. Run `Vega: Lite Examples 📈` command to view all the Vega Lite 🗺️'s & 📈's created by the Vega dev community 🤗

+3. Run `Vega: Visual Vocabulary ⿻` command to view quick list of [Visual Vocabulary Vega](https://github.com/gramener/visual-vocabulary-vega/) examples

+...

 The best part of Vega Viewer is you can use it disconnected unlike other online #dataViz #devTools to prototype your 🗺️'️s & 📈's on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no #d3 #py || #rstats required!